raju-a/testrail-api-webdriver/README.md

-# testrail-api-webdriver-java
+# Testrail-api-webdriver-java
 Api which is used to create runner and update the result for that runner in testrail , It provides the basic functionality to authenticate API requests.

-##1.
+#1.
 Environment setup

     Please add the contained package to your application or project (e.g. in Eclipse).
 The API binding also has a separate, external dependency on the JSON.simple library which can downloaded here: